bostrovskiy/aistudio/HW6-project/README.md

   - Hero spotlight auto-populates from top-rated product
 - **Product Page**
   - Image gallery with thumbnails
-  - Live spec grid + overview HTML sourced from B&H copy
+  - Live spec grid + overview HTML taken from the archived copy
   - “In the box” + “Not included” lists
   - CTA loops back into the same AI assistant
 - **Assistant**